James H. Fallon

-James H. "Jim" Fallon (born October 18, 1947) is an American neuroscientist.
-He is professor of psychiatry and human behavior and emeritus professor of anatomy and neurobiology in the University of California, Irvine School of Medicine.
-His research interests include adult stem cells, chemical neuroanatomy and circuitry, higher brain functions, and brain imaging.
+James H. Fallon (October 18, 1947 – November 20, 2023) was an American neuroscientist.
+He was professor of psychiatry and human behavior and emeritus professor of anatomy and neurobiology in the University of California, Irvine School of Medicine.
+His research interests included adult stem cells, chemical neuroanatomy and circuitry, higher brain functions, and brain imaging.

-Fallon, who states that he has the neurological and genetic correlates of psychopathy, has categorized himself as a "pro-social psychopath".
+Fallon, who stated that he had the neurological and genetic correlates of psychopathy, categorized himself as a "pro-social psychopath".
 In October 2013 his book, The Psychopath Inside: A Neuroscientist's Personal Journey into the Dark Side of the Brain, was released by Current (acquired by Penguin).

-Family
+Life

-James Fallon was born to an Italian American family.
-He also has English and Irish ancestry through New York colonial settler Thomas Cornell, who was convicted of murdering his mother and hanged in 1667.
-Fallon mentions the many murders that have occurred in the Cornell family line he shares with Lizzie Borden and discusses his and his family's genetics in a National Public Radio broadcast.
+James H. Fallon was born to an Italian American family as one of six children.
+He also had English and Irish ancestry through New York colonial settler Thomas Cornell, who was convicted of murdering his mother and hanged in 1667.
+Fallon mentioned the many murders that occurred in the Cornell family line he shared with Lizzie Borden and discussed his and his family's genetics in a National Public Radio broadcast.

+Fallon and his wife, Diane, had two daughters, Shannon and Tara, and one son, James.
+He had five grandchildren and a great-grandson.

+Fallon died on November 20, 2023, at the age of 76.